 2. Follow best practices for naming images for SEO

 We understand that it’s tempting to take the easy way out and label images with the standard title your camera gives them, or something simple like “image2.jpg.”
 But because search crawlers actually analyze image filenames, this is not ideal.
 This means your image filenames should accurately describe their content.

 If a certain keyword is relevant to the image, include it in the file name.
-That being said, don’t just use random keywords with the hope of improving your rankings.
+That being said, don’t just use random keywords with the hope of improving your rankings for image SEO.
 Even though a search engine might not be able to identify that the description is irrelevant right away, keyword stuffing is never a good idea.

 This means you should follow its instructions for publishing images online.
 If you don’t, your images aren’t going to do as well as they could in the search engines.